cyneuro/cyneuro-resources/_sources/training/software_workflows.md

 Develop an automated system for EEG data analysis and visualization.

 1. Get familiar with what [EEG data are](https://en.wikipedia.org/wiki/Electroencephalography), [electrode positioning systmes](https://en.wikipedia.org/wiki/10–20_system_(EEG)) and the notion of a [montage](https://www.learningeeg.com/montages-and-technical-components).
 Summarize advantages and disadvantages of EEG recordings and differences between bipolar and referential montages.
-2. Find any public EEG dataset (e.g., [EEG Brainwave Dataset: Feeling Emotions](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions)) and implement the following workflow:
+2. Find **any** public EEG dataset (e.g., [Emotion Recognition using EEG and Computer Games](https://www.kaggle.com/datasets/wajahat1064/emotion-recognition-using-eeg-and-computer-games/data), [EEG Brainwave Dataset: Feeling Emotions](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions)) and implement the following workflow:

    1. The user selects the type of montage (referential or bipolar) and provides two frequency values (low and high).